 Yahoo Lifestyle is committed to finding you the best products at the best prices.
 We may receive a share from purchases made via links on this page.
 Pricing and availability is subject to change.

-Working from home is quickly becoming an extended reality for millions of Americans: many big companies have announced they will allow employees to work from home through July 2021 due to the coronavirus pandemic.
+Working from home is quickly becoming an extended reality for millions of Americans: Facebook, Google, Microsoft and other tech brands recently announced they would allow employees to work from home through the end of 2020.

 Between 25 and 43 percent of Americans worked remotely on their laptops before the pandemic, according to recent numbers from Gallup and the Bureau of Labor Statistics.
-But just because everyone’s doing it doesn’t mean everyone’s doing it right — particularly when it comes to optimizing the technology you’re using every day, and making sure you’re not vulnerable to viruses, malware and identity theft.
-Here are a few products we recommend:
+But just because everyone’s doing it doesn’t mean everyone’s doing it right.

 One of the toughest things about working from home as opposed to in an office is the lack of tech support.
 If something goes wrong in the office you call IT.
 If something goes wrong at home?
 You’re on your own.
 Well, not anymore.